wkschwartz/pigosat/README.md

 finds, but I can't figure out how to get it to work.
 So you'll have to compile PicoSAT first.
 For this reason, PiGoSAT is not `go get`able.
 The following commands should be sufficient to compile `libpicosat` on most Unix systems.
-(If know how to compile PiGoSAT on Windows, please submit instructions and I will add them; see the "Contributing" section).
+(If you know how to compile PiGoSAT on Windows, please submit instructions and I will add them; see the "Contributing" section).

 ```bash
 $ cd picosat